EGC2: Enhanced Graph Classification with Easy Graph Compression: Conclusion

 \section{Conclusion}

-In this paper, we propose an enhanced graph classification model with easy graph compression, named EGC$^2$.
-EGC$^2$ makes up for the performance degradation caused by the graph compression mechanism through the feature read-out mechanism, thus achieving efficient and robust graph classification performance.
-Experimental results demonstrate the state-of-the-art performance of our method on seven benchmark datasets compared with other baseline graph classification methods.
-Although the feature read-out mechanism introduces additional parameters, it does not cause a noticeable increase in complexity since the parameter dimension is controllable.
-Moreover, we design an $ECI$ to explore the possible distinction between the actual contributed subgraph structures and the adversarial perturbations, which can help the graph compression mechanism preserve the actual contributed subgraph structures and filter the trivial structures and even adversarial perturbations.
-Experiments on various basic models and adversarial attacks also demonstrate that EGC$^2$ has a good transferability.
+{In this study, we propose an enhanced graph-classification model with easy graph compression, called EGC$^2$.
+EGC$^2$ compensates for the performance degradation caused by the graph compression mechanism through the feature read-out mechanism, thus achieving efficient and robust graph-classification performance.
+The experimental results demonstrate SOTA performance of our method on ten benchmark datasets compared with other baseline graph classification methods.
+Although the feature-read-out mechanism introduces additional parameters, it does not cause a noticeable increase in complexity because the parameter dimension is controllable.
+Moreover, we designed an \emph{ECI} to distinguish between the actual contributed subgraph structures and adversarial perturbations, which can help the graph compression mechanism preserve the actual contributed subgraph structures, filter trivial structures, and even adversarial perturbations.
+Experiments on multiple basic models and adversarial attacks also demonstrated that EGC$^2$ has excellent transferability.

-Robustness is a crucial issue for graph classification.
-For future work, we hope to explore a defense method with low-complexity and can avoid performance degradation.
-In addition, improving the robustness of the graph classification model under the threat of poisoning attacks needs further research.
+Robustness is a crucial factor in graph classification.
+For future work, We aim to explore a defense method with low complexity that avoids performance degradation.
+Furthermore, improving the robustness of the graph classification model under the threat of poisoning attacks warrants further research.}